 Students assume the roles of cartographers, museum docents, and archeologists as they examine stories of past civilizations through the lens of careers in history.
 Students gather information from diverse sources and learn to read with an eye towards understanding.
-The annual Egyptian Museum emphasizes the value of cross-curricular learning by synthesizing information from Theology and English classes through the creation of a series of exhibits.
+The annual Egyptian Museum emphasizes the value of cross-curricular learning by synthesizing information from their Humanities classes through the creation of a series of exhibits.

 Grade 7: Comparative Cultures